pl853/Advanced-Databases-Guide/README.md

   The original definitions defined by the code, taking into account only the primary key.
 - Refined definitions
   A refinement of the normal forms that also takes the candidate keys into account.
+The first normal form will be automaticly given by the relational model unless the ERD is not translated correctly in the relational model.
+All your relations should be 1NF.
+You can see if a table is in 1NF by checking wether a row has multiple values for one attribute.
+If this is the case the table is not in 1NF.

 {examples will be implented later}